mnaoumov/obsidian-plugin-chronos/README.md

 Link to other notes in your vault by adding a wiki link to either the item name or description.
 Type `[[` then a few characters in your note title for Obsidan to auto-suggest a path to insert.

 Works for Event and Point type items.
+You can add a link to the

 ![example: note linking](./docs/ex-note-linking.gif)